How to hydrate your moss poles without hassle

 Keeping your moss pole moist: why the struggle?

 One of the most common struggles plant parents face is keeping moss poles evenly moist.
 The reason?
-The nature of sphagnum moss itself!
-(Not sure what moss you have?Moss types explained here).
+The nature of Sphagnum moss itself!
+(Not sure what moss you have?
+Moss types explained here).

 First things first: get your moss right

-Choosing the right material makes a noticeable difference in how often you need to water, and though live spahgnum moss does get hydrophobic, it's still the best one we recommend for use with our moss poles.
+Choosing the right material makes a noticeable difference in how often you need to water, and though live Sphagnum moss does get hydrophobic, it's still the best one we recommend for use with our moss poles.

 Smart watering habits